sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-180. ### Why do I need to use freeze method
+181. ### Why do I need to use freeze method

      In the Object-oriented paradigm, an existing API contains certain elements that are not intended to be extended, modified, or re-used outside of their current context.
 Hence it works as the `final` keyword which is used in various languages.

      **[⬆ Back to Top](#table-of-contents)**

-181. ### How do you detect a browser language preference
+182. ### How do you detect a browser language preference

-     You can use navigator object to detect a browser language preference as below,
+     You can use the navigator object to detect a browser language preference as below,

      ```javascript
      var language =